-Skyline Retail REIT is distributed as an alternative investment product through Skyline Wealth Management Inc. (“Skyline Wealth”), the exclusive Exempt Market Dealer for the REIT.
+Skyline Retail REIT is distributed as an alternative investment product through Skyline Wealth Management Inc. (“Skyline Wealth”), the preferred Exempt Market Dealer for the REIT.

 Skyline Retail REIT is committed to providing outstanding places to conduct business and services.
 It prioritises superior service to its retail tenants while surfacing value with a goal to deliver stable returns to its investors.

 To learn about additional alternative investment products offered through Skyline Wealth, please visit SkylineWealth.ca.